SIGN IN

 Begin with water that feels challenging but manageable, around 10 to 12°C.

-Start with short exposure, even 30 seconds to 1 minute.
+Start small, even 30 seconds to 1 minute.

 Then slowly build towards 2 to 3 minutes as your body adapts.